gradle/gradle/subprojects/docs/src/docs/release/notes.md

         .forArtifacts(JvmLibrary)

 So far, only one component type (`JvmLibrary`) is available, but others will follow, also for platforms other than the JVM.

+### Accessing Ivy extra info from component metadata rules

+It's now possible to access Ivy extra info from component metadata rules.
+Roughly speaking, Ivy extra info is a set of user-defined key-value pairs published in the Ivy module descriptor.
+Rules wishing to access the extra info need to specify a parameter of type
+`IvyModuleDescriptor`.
+Here is an example:

+    dependencies {
+        components {
+            eachComponent { component, IvyModuleDescriptor descriptor ->
+                println descriptor.extraInfo["expired"] // TODO: what's a real-world use case?
+            }
+        }
+    }

 ### Cleaner build scripts with `plugins.withId`